besseddrest/chrome-tab-papi/README.md

 If you use vim, you might like this.

-## Permissions
+## Disclaimer

-You will need to grant Papi permission.
-It uses the tab URLs in order to sort the data, and then manages that list from local storage.
+Papi needs permission - it uses the tab URLs in order to sort the data.

-It fetches the tab data for the current window everytime you open Tab Papi.
+The data will be fetched every time you open Tab Papi.

+While it's open, it manages a simplified dataset in your local storage.

 ## Keybinds